 - 1. Navigate to NETWORK | System > Interfaces. - 2.
-Click the Configure icon for the X0 LAN interface. - 3.
-On the Edit Interface dialog, set the IP Assignment to Layer 2 Bridged Mode (IP Route Option).
+Click the Configure icon for the X0 LAN interface. - On the Edit Interface dialog, set the Mode / IP Assignment to Layer 2 Bridged Mode (IP Route Option).
 The options change. - 4.
 Set the Bridged To: interface to X1. - 5.
 To block all non-IP traffic on the bridged pair, select Block all non-IP traffic.
 This option is not selected by default. - 6.
-To prevent traffic from being routed on the bridged pair, select Never route traffic on this bridgepair.
+To prevent traffic from being routed on the bridged pair, select Never route traffic on this bridge-pair.
 This option is not selected by default. - 7.
-To only sniff traffic on the bridged pair, select Only sniff traffic on this bridge-pair.
+To prevent stateful inspection on the bridged pair, select Disable stateful-inspection on this bridge- pair.
 This option is not selected by default. - 8.
-To prevent stateful inspection on the bridged pair, select Disable stateful-inspection on this bridge-pair.
-This option is not selected by default. - 9.
-Ensure the interface is configured for HTTPS and SNMP so it can be managed from the DMZ by PCM+/NIM. - 10.
-Configure the remaining options normally. - 11.
+Ensure the interface is configured for HTTPS and SNMP so it can be managed from the DMZ by PCM+/NIM. - 9.
+Configure the remaining options normally. - 10.
 Click OK to save and activate the change.